 Consequences of Not Including Mandatory Disclosures

-A tenant in Maine can bring forth a lawsuit if the landlord does not comply with the bed bug disclosure.
-Maine landlords may be fined $250 or for actual damages, whichever is greater, plus reasonable attorneys’ fees.
+Maine tenants can sue a landlord who doesn’t provide a required bed bug notice.
+The potential penalty is $250 or actual damages, whichever is greater, plus reasonable attorneys’ fees.

 Sources